close

 Words: 1429|Pages: 3|8 min read

-In contrast, David O. Russell uses relationships within Silver Linings to emphasise the positive impacts on a family and the dynamics when needing to take care of someone who is mentally ill, adding a hopeful angle of how love can help heal one’s mental state.
-Pat is a character who suffers from extreme bipolar and was admitted to a psychiatric inpatient facility for nearly beating someone to death in a violent outburst.
-However, after 8 months Pat is released as his mother Dolores checks him out.
-As the family adjusts to the new circumstances the family is driven to its breaking point which is seen through the scene when Pat accidentally elbows his mother and ends up in a physical fight with his father and wakes up the neighbours.
+In contrast, David O. Russell uses relationships within Silver Linings Playbook to emphasize the positive impacts on a family and the dynamics when needing to take care of someone who is mentally ill, adding a hopeful angle of how love can help heal one’s mental state.
+Pat is a character who suffers from extreme bipolar disorder and was admitted to a psychiatric inpatient facility for nearly beating someone to death in a violent outburst.
+However, after 8 months, Pat is released as his mother Dolores checks him out.
+As the family adjusts to the new circumstances, the family is driven to its breaking point, which is seen through the scene when Pat accidentally elbows his mother and ends up in a physical fight with his father and wakes up the neighbors.
 In this scene, Pat has an extremely violent outburst trying to find his wedding album his parents have hidden to help him get over his cheating wife.
-Through the fast panning movements of different shots of Pat and his father fighting and close shots of the expressions of infuriation on Pat’s face as he fights his father it becomes clear he is unable to see the irrationality in his actions.
-Even though the family has their struggles, his parents continue to support.
-Their relationship depicts how the love for a child is unjustified and Pat has an amazing support system.
-This idea that people who are mentally ill can heal as apart of society with support is relevant as the stigma around mental illness is slowly uplifting and exploits the marginalisation of people who are ‘mad.’
+Through the fast panning movements of different shots of Pat and his father fighting and close shots of the expressions of infuriation on Pat’s face as he fights his father, it becomes clear he is unable to see the irrationality in his actions.
+Even though the family has its struggles, his parents continue to support him.
+Their relationship depicts how the love for a child is unconditional and Pat has an amazing support system.
+This idea that people who are mentally ill can heal as part of society with support is relevant as the stigma around mental illness is slowly uplifting and exploits the marginalization of people who are ‘mad’ (Russell, 2008).

 Get a custom paper now from our expert writers.